StanB3/hello-world/README.md

 # hello-world
 This is my first repository.
 Target - to learn using them.
 Hi!
-I'm just getting to know GitHub and and how repositories work in particular.
+I'm just getting to know GitHub and how repositories work in particular.
 I wonder where GitHub is located.